-We continue to develop our careers program in line with Gatsby Benchmarks (http://www.qatsby.org.uk/education/focus-areas/good-career-guidance) which allows all year groups to experience encounters with employers.
+We continue to develop our careers program in line with Gatsby Benchmarks which allows all year groups to experience encounters with employers.
 It has been fantastic to continue to have our enterprise week with a continually growing variety of skilled professionals coming in to speak to our pupils about the many different work possibilities.
+Y11 pupils also have the opportunity to work with independent mentors who work in the area of interest for that pupil.